-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020 (Social/Applied concentration & Developmental/Education concentration)

 Social and behavioral science approach to understanding forces and ideas that have shaped the individual and collective experience of people of various ethnic and cultural backgrounds.
 Psychophysiology and issues of race consciousness, identity, self-concept, education, public policy, and family relations are discussed in this course.